This is the multi-page printable view of this section. Click here to print.

 CategoryDetailed description

-• Click the detailed search button to perform a detailed search
+• Click the Advanced Search button to perform a detailed search

 Table.
 Work History Tab Detailed Information Items

-You can edit the name of the volume.
-To edit the volume name, follow these steps.
+You can modify the name of a volume.
+To rename a volume, follow these steps.

-2. Click the Block Storage(BM) menu on the Service Home page.
+2. On the Service Home page, click the Block Storage(BM) menu.
 You will be taken to the Block Storage(BM) List page.

-4. Click the Edit button of Volume Name.
-Volume Name Edit popup opens.
+4. Click the Edit button for Volume name.
+The Edit Volume Name popup opens.

 5. Enter the volume name and click the Confirm button.